ohsu-qin/qiprofile/app/partials/help/subject-detail.md

 the encounter type, e.g. Biopsy, encounter date and the outcomes.
 The Tumor Staging panel shows the TNM scores, Stage and Grade.
-The grade is computed from the detailed grade for the specific tumor type, e.g. the Nottingham Grade for a breast tumor.
+The grade is computed from the detailed grade for the specific tumor type, e.g. the ModifiedBloomRichardson Grade for a breast tumor.
 The stage is then computed from the size, lymph status and TNM grade.